NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/NB3_Measuring-Current.md

-# Electrons: NB3: Measuring Current
+# Electrons : NB3 : Measuring Current
 How to measure current with a digital multimeter.

 ## [Video](https://vimeo.com/1027757287)